swiftlang/swift-evolution/proposals/NNNN-isolated-default-values.md

 }
 ```

 These rules ensure that the default value expressions in compiler-synthesized initializers are always valid.
-A default value expression can only be isolated if the stored property is isolated.
-If the stored property is isolated, then the compiler-synthesized initializer must also share the same isolation.
+If a default value expression requires actor isolation, then the enclosing initializer always shares the same actor isolation.
+It is an error for two different default values to require different actor isolation, because it's not possible to ever use those default values.
+Initializing an instance of a type using two different initial value expressions with different actor isolation must be done in an `async` initializer, with suspension points explicitly marked with `await`.

 ## Source compatibility